Corporate-Owned Critical Illness Insurance in Alberta

 Three reasons people use this structure:

 The recovery option.
-A return-of-premium rider on a critical illness policy can refund 50%, 75%, or 100% of premiums paid (depending on the product and structure).
+A return-of-premium rider can refund 50%, 75%, or 100% of premiums paid, depending on the product and structure.
 When that refund flows to the individual personally, it's effectively a way to extract value from the corporation tax-free.
-That's the part that makes this strategy interesting beyond just "cheaper protection."
+That's the piece that makes this strategy interesting past just "cheaper protection."

 Coverage you'd want anyway.
 Most incorporated professionals should have personal critical illness coverage regardless.
-If you're going to have it, you may as well structure it the most efficient way.
+If you're going to carry it, you may as well structure it efficiently.

-The math depends a lot on individual circumstances.
+The math is highly individual.
 We model the actual after-tax outcomes against alternatives — including just buying personal coverage and investing the difference — before recommending anything.

 An Example, Roughly